Information on theses in Languages Other Than English (LOTE), early submission of the thesis, and grade requirements.

 The Graduate Research Examinations Team administers the generic Masters by Research examination guidelines but follow the course requirements for the Master of Arts students, including word length requirements.

-The MSGR administers the Generic Masters examinations.
+The Melbourne School of Graduate Research (MSGR) administers the generic masters examinations.
 The requirements for submission and examination of Master of Arts theses are available from the Graduate Research Hub Examination and Submitting my thesis web pages.

 Enquiries should be emailed to Graduate Research Examinations.

 Masters by research programs are available in three forms:

 - By advanced seminars and shorter thesis (seminars: total of 10,000-12,000 words; thesis: 20,000-22,000 words)

 - By thesis and creative work (Master of Arts (Creative Writing)

 Candidates undertaking a masters degree by thesis only, or by advanced seminars and shorter thesis, or by thesis and Creative work in the Faculty of Arts must achieve an average of H3 (65%) or higher in their results in order to qualify for the award.
 This requirement means that the thesis must be graded at H3 level or above, and that the average across the coursework component (where applicable) must be at H2B level or higher.